brendanzab/language-garden/README.md

 - Having an idea for a small language experiment that does not need to be part of a standalone project, but may require some build system setup.

-Inspired by Mark Barbone’s [small, self-contained gists](https://gist.github.com/mb64/) implementing small type systems and solvers, and Andras Kovacs’ excellent [elaboration-zoo](https://github.com/AndrasKovacs/elaboration-zoo/) (which was instrumental in helping me get my head around how to implement elaborators), I decided to make a repository to collect together a bunch of programming language projects that interested me, in the hope that they might be useful to others and my future self.
+My hope is that by collecting some of these projects and experiments together into a single repository they might be useful to others and my future self.
+I’ve been particularly inspired by Mark Barbone’s [small, self-contained gists](https://gist.github.com/mb64/) implementing small type systems and solvers, and Andras Kovacs’ excellent [elaboration-zoo](https://github.com/AndrasKovacs/elaboration-zoo/) (which was instrumental in helping me get my head around how to implement elaborators).

-If you like this repository, you might find these projects interesting as well:
+If you like this repository, you might find these interesting as well:

 - [andrejbauer/plzoo](https://github.com/andrejbauer/plzoo/):
   Andrej Bauer’s minimnal programming language demonstrations